- Reference Number: HEY-256/2021

 Repeat the same exercise as described above while touching your thumb to your middle finger, then your ring finger and finally your little finger.
 Each time hold the stretch 10 seconds.

-Lift your thumb upwards as far as you can and feel it stretching.
+Move your thumb sideways away from your palm as far as you can and feel it stretching gently

 Hold this for 10 seconds.